mellaadaktary/2420-Assignment1/README.md

 ```~``` is the current users home directory.
 ```-C``` is also a flag which lets you add a comment it is recommended to put something like your name or email address.

+this command generates SSH key pairs in the specified directory with a comment inside the public key file

 Note: ```ssh-keygen``` has multiple encryption method but we will stick with the default which is ed25519.[^3]

 After running this command you will be asked for a passphrase.
 It is good practice to set a passphrase because if someone gets your private key they can imitate you.
 Not setting a passphrase would also mean that you trust the root user since they can get into any file with root privileges.